Git

-or just going to the library directory and running the command there:
+which is completely equivalent to going into the library directory and running the commands there

 cd ~/Documents/MyNiceBooks